-As farm yard manure is recommended to be applied, no fertilizer application monitoring is required.
-Similarly no final harvesting is planned as the future growth will be retained as per the principles of Sanctuary management as described in GOB (2007).
-Suitable silvicultural operations such as weeding, mulching, cleaning and climber cutting will be taken up by the CMCs by employing members of CPGs and FUGs.
+As cowdung and/or farm yard manure is recommended to be applied, no fertilizer application monitoring is required.
+Similarly no final harvesting is planned as the future growth will be retained as per the principles of Sanctuary management as described by GOB (2007).
+Suitable silvicultural operations such as weeding, mulching, cleaning and climber cutting will be taken up by employing members of CPGs and FUGs.